Frederick-88/npm-ui-package-demo/README.md

 # npm-ui-package-demo

-This is a Demo Vue App contains reusable components to demonstrate an usable npm package by other developers.
+This is a Demo Vue App contains reusable components to demonstrate an usable npm package by other developers. ( DEMO )